Safety and Operations

 MGE’s near-miss/good catch reporting process continues to be successful.
 This proactive process, developed by an employee-led CI Team in 2017, is designed to encourage reporting that identifies, documents, addresses and allows everyone to learn from safety impacts.
 The reporting process establishes accountability at all levels of the company to ensure it is implemented in a safe, no-blame environment.

 MGE offers employees a comprehensive wellness program.
 Our Healthy Rewards program includes exercise classes led by professional instructors; a fitness room with exercise equipment; educational sessions on nutrition, wellness, weight control and smoking cessation; expertise available from the Mayo Clinic through the managewell.com website; biometric screenings; health assessments; and annual flu shots.
 These offerings promote healthy living for our employees.
+During the COVID-19 pandemic, wellness classes and sessions have been offered to employees virtually.

 Preventing sprains and strains